emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes_CI1_historic_districts.md

 - [ ] fix the checkbox situation
 - [ ] add specific location for alaska zoomy
 - [ ] maybe add an option for being able to click on one point in the table and then zooming
+- [ ] maybe add option for selecting multiple states -- so checkboxes there too (not dropdown)?

 - [ ] shiny app where you can select the state and then a bar chart pops up for the cateories